ajp64/spotifyproject/README.md

 See the app here: https://my-spotify-2021.netlify.app/

+- **Note:** If the app hasn't been run in a while, it may take 30 seconds or so to load.

-Enter or select from the drop down an artist, to see which songs I listened to, and how many times!
+Search for an artist and select them from the dropdown, to see which songs I listened to, and how many times!

 ### Development